geraldstanje/log_store/README.md

 # Design

 ## General
-- to minimize copying, blobs will segmented in multiple files
+- to minimize copying, blobs will segmented into multiple files
 - truncate will find all the files before the given position that are fully of completely deletable data
 - we have files F_1...
 F_n and they are filled with lines of data that have corresponding 'position' IDs
-- the main decision we have to make is how you will put the data into the files
 - the log store remembers a 64 bit record_start_index and 64 bit record_current_index

 ## Multithreading concept